Galapagos Shark Research Insights & Photography Dive Liveaboard

 To see more of the terrestrial wildlife, marine life, fantastic scenery and diverse habitats of the Galapagos, we have set up 8-day island-hopping Wildlife, Marine Life & Photography trips adjoining all of these dive liveaboard experiences.
 These will all be led by Aqua-Firma director & photographer Ralph Pannell, who has been working in conservation and travel in Ecuador for more than 20 years; plus local guides trained by the Charles Darwin Research Station.

-If you would like to see more of mainland Ecuador as well, Ralph, formerly of the charity Rainforest Concern, will also be leading week-long journey combining the most biodiverse area of our planet: the Tropical Andes … with our biggest tropical wilderness: the Amazon.
-Visit or Tropical Andes to Amazon page for details.
+If you would like to see more of mainland Ecuador as well, Ralph, formerly of the charity Rainforest Concern, will also be leading an Andes to Amazon journey combining the most biodiverse area of our planet: the Tropical Andes … with our biggest tropical wilderness: the Amazon.
+Contact Us for details.

 Itinerary